Plant reproduction: History of sexual reproduction of plants

 Unlike animals, plants are immobile, and cannot seek out sexual partners for reproduction.
 In the evolution of early plants, abiotic means, including water and much later, wind, transported sperm for reproduction.
 The first plants were aquatic, as described in the page Evolutionary history of plants, and released sperm freely into the water to be carried with the currents.
 Primitive land plants such as liverworts and mosses had motile sperm that swam in a thin film of water or were splashed in water droplets from the male reproduction organs onto the female organs.
 As taller and more complex plants evolved, modifications in the alternation of generations evolved.
 In the Paleozoic era progymnosperms reproduced by using spores dispersed on the wind.
 The seed plants including seed ferns, conifers and cordaites, which were all gymnosperms, evolved about 350 million years ago.
 They had pollen grains that contained the male gametes for protection of the sperm during the process of transfer from the male to female parts.

 It is believed that insects fed on the pollen, and plants thus evolved to use insects to actively carry pollen from one plant to the next.
 Seed producing plants, which include the angiosperms and the gymnosperms, have a heteromorphic alternation of generations with large sporophytes containing much-reduced gametophytes.
 Angiosperms have distinctive reproductive organs called flowers, with carpels, and the female gametophyte is greatly reduced to a female embryo sac, with as few as eight cells.
 Each pollen grains contains a greatly reduced male gametophyte consisting of three or four cells.
 The sperm of seed plants are non-motile, except for two older groups of plants, the Cycadophyta and the Ginkgophyta, which have flagella.

+Sexual reproduction in plants was not universally agreed upon during the establishment of modern botany, occasioning a bitter dispute in the 1730s and 1740s between Carolus Linnaeus and his correspondent Johann Georg Siegesbeck, who averred that "God would never have allowed such abominable unchastity among his innocent plants".
+The botanists who took Linnaeus's side in the dispute were distinguished during the 18th century as the Sexualists (Sexualistae).